 Breaking with Tradition

-At a critical point in the film, on the eve of the first attack by the bandits, the Samurai learn that the farmers have lied to them; they have hidden food as well as their women because they don’t trust samurai even though some of them may die in helping the farmers and so on.
-They are outraged at the indignities.
+At a critical point in the film, on the eve of the first attack by the bandits, the Samurai learn that the farmers have lied to them; they have hidden food as well as their women because they don’t trust samurai even though some samurai may die in helping the farmers.
+The samurai are outraged at the indignities.
 The most powerful speech in the film brings them to an abrupt halt.
 Kikuchiyo (Toshiro Mifune), a turmoil of anger and hurt emotions, turns on them.
 In his angry outburst it becomes clear that he is actually an orphaned farmer, barely coping with his pain.
 Yes, he says, the farmers lie and cheat, and they don’t trust samurai, but continues…

 “…tell me this: Who turned them into such monsters?
 You did!
 You samurai did!
 Damn you to hell!
 In war, you burn their villages, trample their fields, steal their food, work them like slaves, rape their women, and kill them if they resist.
 What do you expect them to do?
 What the hell are farmers supposed to do?”